Evaluation of Marton's Inner Bound for the General Broadcast Channel: Description of the main technique

 \section{Description of the main technique}

 In this section, we demonstrate the main idea of the paper.
 In order to show the essence of the proof while avoiding the unnecessary details, we consider a simpler problem that is different from the problem at hand, although it will be used in the later proofs.
-In the following discussion, we assume that the reader has read Lemma \ref{Lemma3} from Section \ref{Section:MainResults}.

 Given a broadcast channel $q(y,z|x)$ and an input distribution $p(x)$, let us consider the problem of finding the supremum of over all joint distributions $p(uv|x)p(x)q(y,z|x)$ where $\lambda$ and $\gamma$ are arbitrary non-negative reals, and auxiliary random variables $U$, $V$ have alphabet sets satisfying $|\mathcal{U}|\leq S_u$ and $|\mathcal{V}|\leq S_v$ for some natural numbers $S_u$ and $S_v$.
 For this problem, we would like to show that it suffices to take the maximum over random variables $U$ and $V$ with the cardinality bounds of $\min(|\mathcal{X}|, S_u)$ and $\min(|\mathcal{X}|, S_v)$.
 It suffices to prove the following lemma: